waltfy/destiny/README.md

 `npm install destiny-client`

 Note that if you wish, you may override the default host (`https://bungie.net/`) with your own. i.e. If you have a proxy server to handle your requests.
 See [proxy-server](#proxy-server) instructions above.
+Also works with [React Native](https://facebook.github.io/react-native/).

 ```js
 var destiny = require('destiny-client')();